top of page

 Common FDNY Violation Categories Related to HVAC and Fire Safety

-FDNY NOVs cite violations using categories (VCs).
-The following are especially common in commercial buildings and often require a licensed engineer to resolve:
+FDNY NOVs often cite violations using specific categories (VCs).
+These are particularly common in commercial buildings and frequently require the expertise of a licensed engineer to resolve:

 VC 3 – Failure to Obtain/Renew/Possess Permits

-This includes expired or missing FDNY permits for equipment like refrigeration units or boilers.
-Engineers assist in evaluating the system, ensuring it meets code, and preparing documents to obtain the proper permit.
+This violation includes expired or missing FDNY permits for equipment such as refrigeration units or boilers.
+Engineers help evaluate the system and ensure it complies with codes.
+They also assist in preparing documents necessary to obtain the required permit.

 VC 19 – Certificate of Compliance (CoC)

-Failure to maintain or produce a valid Certificate of Compliance for installations like HVAC systems or fuel-oil storage.
-Engineers must often develop construction documents, prepare DOB filings, and perform special inspections to obtain certification.
+This violation arises when there is a failure to maintain or produce a valid Certificate of Compliance for installations like HVAC systems or fuel-oil storage.
+Engineers are often required to develop construction documents, prepare DOB filings, and conduct special inspections to obtain certification.

 VC 20 – Required Inspection or Testing Not Conducted

-Applies to systems like sprinklers, alarms, and refrigeration.
-Engineers and licensed contractors are typically involved in arranging the necessary testing and reporting results to FDNY.
+This category pertains to systems such as sprinklers, alarms, and refrigeration.
+Engineers and licensed contractors typically arrange the needed testing and report results to the FDNY.

 VC 26 – Approved Refrigeration/Heating Devices or Units

-Applies when refrigeration or heating equipment is not properly provided, protected, or maintained as required by the Fire Code.
-Engineers must assess whether systems meet FDNY standards, ensure necessary protective devices are in place, and verify maintenance procedures.
+This violation occurs when refrigeration or heating equipment is not adequately provided, protected, or maintained as mandated by the Fire Code.
+Engineers must evaluate whether systems meet FDNY standards.
+They also ensure necessary protective devices are installed and maintenance procedures are adequate.

 What Happens After You Receive an NOV?

-1. Correct the Violation: With or without professional help, the issue must be resolved and evidence must be submitted to FDNY.
+1. Correct the Violation: Whether you hire a professional or not, the issue must be resolved.
+Evidence supporting the resolution must be submitted to the FDNY.

-2. Submit a Certificate of Correction: Send this to the Bureau of Fire Prevention within 35 days, with supporting documentation.
+2. Submit a Certificate of Correction: This must be sent to the Bureau of Fire Prevention within 35 days along with any necessary supporting documentation.

-3. Attend an ECB Hearing (if needed): If you dispute the violation or miss the correction deadline, you must appear before the ECB.
+3. Attend an ECB Hearing (if needed): If you dispute the violation or miss the correction deadline, an appearance before the ECB becomes necessary.

 How BUILT Engineers Can Help

-• Assisting with FDNY permits and design corrections
+• Assisting with Permits: Our expertise extends to helping with FDNY permits and design corrections.

-FDNY violations involving mechanical and fire protection systems can seem overwhelming — but they are manageable with the right technical support.
-If you’ve received an NOV related to refrigeration systems, fire safety equipment, or missing compliance documentation, reach out to BUILT Engineers.
+FDNY violations concerning mechanical and fire protection systems can be overwhelming.
+However, they become manageable with the appropriate technical support.
+If you've received an NOV related to refrigeration systems, fire safety equipment, or missing compliance documentation, reach out to BUILT Engineers.
 We’ll help you navigate the correction process and avoid future violations.

 Comments